chocomilku/osumod-to-trello-cli/README.md

 - [ ] implement oauth trello

-- [ ] create the scraper first dumbass
+- [x] create the scraper first dumbass

 - [ ] display what is going on

+- [ ] use cheerio to navigate around the scraped html